Self Care By Practicing Mindful Kindness To Others

 LaVona Tomberlin

 Tomberlin brings a high level of education and experience to you as your Senior Placement Specialist at GPS.
 She loves writing about improving the lives of Elderly working in private care and in-home care for over 36 years.
 Geriatrics, Memory Care.
-Plus, she holds Master of Psychology Behavioral Health with the goal of advocating for those who needed a voice.
+In addition, she holds Master of Psychology Behavioral Health with the goal of advocating for those who needed a voice.
 Basically, LaVona believes helping the families to make good decisions and to relieve their stress in uncertain times makes life worthwhile!
 Learn More: Read articles from Placement Specialist LaVona: End of Life Transition a heart felt Guide >>

 FacebookFacebook